AKumar1-lab/Mapping_Earthquakes/README.md

 ## Mapping_Earthquakes
-Module 13 - Mapping Earthquakes with JSON and APIs
+Module 13 - Mapping Earthquakes with JS and APIs

 Completed by Angela Kumar

 ## Overview

+Use JavaScript's Leaflet library along with the Mapbox API to create visualizations of earthquake data from the United States Geological Survey (USGS)

 ## Purpose
+Utilizing the Leaflet.js Application Programming Interface (API) to populate a geographical map with GeoJSON earthquake data from a URL.
+Each earthquake will be visually represented by a circle and color, where a higher magnitude will have a larger diameter and will be darker in color.
+In addition, each earthquake will have a popup marker that, when clicked, will show the magnitude of the earthquake and the location of the earthquake.

 ## Resources

 Data: Tetonic Plate starter code; Major Earthquake Chart Starter Code;

-All Earthquakes GeoJSON file:
+All Earthquakes GeoJSON file within 7 days:
-Earthquakes 4.5+ GeoJSON file:
+Earthquakes 4.5+ GeoJSON file within 7 days:
 Tetonic Plates GeoJSON Master file:

 Applications: VSCode, D3 Javascript, GeoJSON, Mapbox